APP MTH 3002 - Fluid Mechanics III

 3. understand the conservation principles governing fluidflows.

 4. be able to solve inviscid flow problems using streamfunctions and velocity potentials.

 5. be able to compute forces on bodies in fluid flows.

 6. be able to solve (analytical and numerical) viscous flow problems.

-7. be able to use mathematical software packages (Maple and Matlab) in solution methods.
+7. be able to use mathematical software packages (Matlab) in solution methods.